herzd/python_snippets/README.md

 The github-repo itself is set to public for convenience and not for suggesting usage or expectations about contentual stability.

-## structures

-### dictionary of matrix-lists
+## dictionary of matrix-lists

 Making a dictionary with 52 keys and a list of 100 200x200 numpy-array-objects (matrices with fraction-values).
 This version requires numpy to be in the environment.
 If I make a larger value-object (eg 100 300x300, or 1000 100x100 matrices), my laptop runs out of its 8GB memory and kills the process at normal usage with graphical browser on.

+### numpy-approach

-It can be run with `python3 numpy_matrix_dict_creator.py`.
+Outside org this script can be run with `python3 matrix_dict_creator_numpy.py`.

     import fractions
     import numpy